darenliang/darenliang.com/content/posts/stat-arb-on-polymarket.md

 });
 </script>

-We can see the theoretical contract price for "Yes" would have to be near zero for the parlay contract to be correctly priced.
+The theoretical "Yes" price would need to be near zero for the parlay to match the market price.

 If we see other contracts such as [Israel withdraws from Gaza in 2025?](https://polymarket.com/event/israel-withdraws-from-gaza-in-2025)